BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

 ## Overview

-The Toil Germline pipeline accepts FASTQ and BAM files as input and generates per sample variant callsets using GATK tools.
-This pipeline can be configured to run GATK preprocessing, variant calling, filtering, and functional annotation using Oncotator.
-Samples can also be processed individually or merged for joint genotyping and filtering.
+The Toil germline pipeline accepts FASTQ or BAM files as input and runs the GATK best practices pipeline for germline SNP and INDEL discovery.
+This pipeline can be configured to run GATK preprocessing, variant calling, and filtering.
+The pipeline also supports functional variant annotation using Oncotator.
+Samples can be analyzed individually or merged for joint genotyping and filtering.
+False positives are removed using GATK recommended "hard filters" or through variant quality score recalibration and filtering.

 #### General Dependencies